paw-dev/fly-joy/README.md

-# Fly Joy – Travel Ticket Booking Website (First Version)
+# Fly&Joy – Travel Ticket Booking Website (First Version)

 This project was originally created for a travel agency as part of my frontend developer training.
 It represents the **first version** of a real-world ticket booking website.